11:00 AM – 12:00 PM Saturday 20 October 2018

 LIBRARY ARCHITECTURE: A RENAISSANCE

-Caroline Baum (author and broadcaster): moderator; with architects Ninotschka Titchkosky (BVN – Woollahra Library) and Richard Francis-Jones (FJMT – Surry Hills, Craigeburn Libraries), Suzanne Buljan (Manager of Library and Information Services, City of Sydney), and specialist library interior designer Cecilia Kugler (CK Design International)
+Caroline Baum (author and broadcaster): moderator; with architects Ninotschka Titchkosky (BVN – Woollahra Library) and Elizabeth Carpenter (FJMT – Surry Hills, Craigeburn Libraries), and specialist library interior designer Cecilia Kugler (CK Design International).

 Libraries are having a high-visibility cultural moment as community hubs and centres of cultural, intellectual and social activity – a nexus where the local and global, the physical and the digital meet.
 While retaining their traditional function as a space for quiet reading, research and scholarship, libraries are now a meeting place, a conduit to global digital information, and even a home for ‘makerspaces’ where people gather to produce handmade objects.
 In this session, leading architects and information specialists explore the 'renaissance' of the library as a vibrant cultural institution and discuss challenges and innovations in library design to meet evolving community needs.